cristiansaavedra/python_exercises/README.md

-# python_exercises
+# Python Exercises
-List of Exercises
+List of Exercises to practice Python